Sewer56/Reloaded.SharedLib.Hooks.ReloadedII/README.md

 e.g. Calling a method that does not exist in the shared version will fail. e.g. But calling a method or field that exists in the shared version will likely work.

-The same [rules and recommendations](https://github.com/Reloaded-Project/Reloaded-II/blob/master/Docs/InterModCommunication.md#interface-dlls-are-immutable) apply to Shared Libraries as to mods using Inter Mod Communication.
+The same [rules and recommendations](https://reloaded-project.github.io/Reloaded-II/DependencyInjection/#recommendations-limitations) apply to Shared Libraries as to mods using Dependency Injection.

-Note: The mod loader provides protection against sharing unnecessary libraries by only sharing between dependencies.
-See [Inter Mod Communication: Required Dependencies](https://github.com/Reloaded-Project/Reloaded-II/blob/master/Docs/InterModCommunication.md#required-dependencies).

 ## How to Use (End Users)